 Stress does produce physical and psychological changes in all individuals.
-These physical changes relate to feeling nervous and jittery, increased heart rate levels, stomach churning and general appearance changes on the skin.
-Psychologically one can suffer from negative thinking, lack of concentration and lost in thought.
+These physical changes relate to feeling nervous and jittery, increased heart rate levels, stomach churning, and general appearance changes on the skin.
+Psychologically, one can suffer from negative thinking, lack of concentration and loss of thought.
 The production of these symptoms can only add to further stress and worry.

 Strategies to overcome these responses are based on patience and resilience.
 Some symptoms of stress, once they arrive, take longer to leave.
 However, exercise – be it light, moderate or intense – will help the bloodstream produce positive chemicals that will alleviate stress symptoms.
 Listening to music is also known to help the mind and body relax to a certain degree.
 The introduction to therapies such as mindfulness, yoga and meditation are strategies that can help decrease levels of stress and should be practised consistently.